Azure/Bridge-To-Kubernetes/samples/ingress/README.md

 ```

 Browse to the application using the ingress `todoapp.ingress.com` and give it a spin.
 As you add, complete and delete todos, notice that the stats page updates with the expected metrics
+## Note if your ingress route doesn't load please add them to your host files

 ## Debug the stats-api service